pretix/pretix-docs/docs/guides/products/index.md

  2. Your product may be restricted to sales channels other than your shop.
  In order to resolve this, open the :btn:Availability: tab.
-Under "Restrict to specific sales channels", verify that the box next to "Sell on all sales channels" is checked.
+ Verify that the box next to "Sell on all sales channels" is checked.
  If that box is unchecked, verify that the box next to "Online shop" is checked.

  3. Your product's availability may be restricted to a certain time frame.
  In order to resolve this, check the "Available from" or "Available until" fields.